wangw218/wangw218.github.io/_posts/2019-04-08-Finished-creating-Photo-web.md

 date: 2019-04-08
 ---

 My 3 partners and me finished our photo-sharing website!!!
 Our website is named "**phoTo**"!
-The link is [here](https://life-photo.herokuapp.com).
+The link is [here](https://life-photo.herokuapp.com) (might need take sometime to load, be paticent:D).

 **The inspiration behind our website**:
 Nowadays, sharing photos has became a common habit among the youth.